freekrai/directed-stack/README.md

 ## Development

-This repo contains two projects:
+This repo contains two folders plus the root:

 - `directus`: our Directus headless CMS
 - `scripts`: our Directus schema